-If you’re looking to venture out to a National Trust property.
-We highly recommend Wordsworth House and Garden.
-The location is around 20-30 minutes drive from Underscar, so if you’re looking to go elsewhere, it won’t take up the whole day.
+If you’re looking to venture out to a National Trust property we highly recommend Wordsworth House and Garden.
+It’s located around a 20-30 minute drive from Underscar, so if you’re looking to go elsewhere, it won’t take up the whole day.

 Wordsworth House and Garden, in the Cumbrian town of Cockermouth, is the birthplace and childhood home of romantic poet William and his sister Dorothy.